LINSCAN -- A Linearity Based Clustering Algorithm: Numerical Results

 \section{Numerical Results}

 Experiments with synthetic data sets revealed that some clusters identified by LINSCAN may not appear as sufficiently "linear" upon visual inspection (e.g., due to high scatter of data points).
 Therefore we introduce an additional quality check whereby we compute the covariance matrix of each cluster.
-In the case of $\RR^2$ we set a minimal threshold on the ratio of the minimum eigenvalue to the maximum eigenvalue of the covariance matrix and discard clusters which do not meet this threshold.
+In the case of $\RR^2$, we set a minimal threshold $\tau$ on the ratio of the minimum eigenvalue to the maximum eigenvalue of the covariance matrix and remove the groups that do not meet this threshold.
+For fair comparison, we also apply this filtering step to other clustering algorithms we test.